 Giant Salmon Die-Off at California Hatchery

-SACRAMENTO (CN) — Up to 300,000 juvenile Chinook salmon died Wednesday night due to a water pump failure at a Feather River fish hatchery below the Oroville Dam, California officials said.
+SACRAMENTO, Calif.
+(CN) — Below the Oroville Dam, a water-pump failure at a Feather River fish hatchery killed up to 300,000 juvenile Chinook salmon Wednesday night, California officials said.

 California Department of Fish and Wildlife employees arrived at 6:30 a.m.
 Thursday and found enormous amounts of fish dead from low oxygen levels.
 The salmon die-off was caused by a faulty electrical wire, Fish and Wildlife said.